ciren/cilib/docs/basics/lenses.md

 ### Conclusion

-Hopefully the `HasMemory` and `HasVelocity` examples cleared up any confusion you may have had about optics.
+The `HasMemory` and `HasVelocity` examples cleared up any confusion you may have had about optics.
 We created an `Entity`, called `particle`, and we saw its contents when we evaluated it.
 We then used a `Lens` to retrieve a part of the contents.
 We could have even used set, or any other method defined in the `Lens` type, to return a new modified result.